 If you are issued with a rate notice you should make sure you give it prompt attention.
 Council charges penalty interest on unpaid rates and charges in accordance with the Local Government Act 1989 and the Penalty Interest Rates Act 1983.

-Horsham Rural City Council understands that members of our community may be experiencing financial hardship due to the ongoing impact of the COVID-19 pandemic.
+Horsham Rural City Council understands that members of our community may be experiencing financial hardship.
 We remain committed to assisting you during this time and have some measures in place to help you manage your accounts with Council.

 Flexible payment arrangements can be negotiated – our friendly team in the rates department are happy to talk to you about your account, what you can afford, and how frequently you can make payments.
 We encourage you to please contact us to discuss your account so we can help you manage the outstanding amount according to your individual circumstances.